Blog

 1. Evaluate office space

 Assessing the available office space is an essential first step in determining whether workspace sharing is viable for a company.
 If space is limited, providing every employee with a dedicated desk may not be possible.
-Desk sharing can optimize the available working space, reduce clutter, and create a more efficient work environment.
+Sharing can optimize the available working space, reduce clutter, and create a more efficient work environment.
 It is essential to consider the number of employees and the office space size to determine the best strategy.

 2. Analyze work patterns